ThestralWarrior/CoreLite/README.md

 ## Current Build Instructions

-To build and run CoreLite, you will need make and QEMU installed on your system.
+To build and run CoreLite, you will need make and QEMU installed on your Linux system.
+If you are on Windows, use Cygwin64.

 1. Clone this repository.
 2. In the terminal, navigate to the CoreLite project directory.